cap-js/docs/plugins/index.md

 3. Bind the platform service.

-   > → audit logs are written to Audit Log V2 service.
+   > → audit logs are written to SAP Audit Log service.